DC Author Shares The Secrets of Jose Andrés, Patrick O’Connell, and The World's Top Chefs

 I would say Patrick O’Connell of the Inn at Little Washington.
 He’s incredibly smart, incredibly philosophical about his work and his craft.
 You got the sense that he sees the world through food in a way that I think is unique to himself.
 When you have someone saying that they see their work as a “healing artform,” you’re wondering where this all came from.
 When you think about his own story, finding himself in the kitchen amongst “lost boys”—that’s the phrase he used—he found the camaraderie and weirdness amongst the staff and the chefs.
 He just fit in the way he wanted to fit in.

-One thing he said to me was quite revealing: You never arrive in this business, you’re always only 60 percent there.
-It’s this lifelong, reinterpretation of food, the environment, the experience, that is a never ending journey.
+One thing he said to me was quite revealing: You never arrive in this business—you’re always only 60 percent there.
+It’s this lifelong reinterpretation—of food, the environment, the experience—that is a never-ending journey.

 This interview has been edited for length and clarity.